tfzhang006/paper-reading/Learning Part Generation and Assembly for Structure-aware Shape Synthesis.md

 - **Part assembler**.
 	- Taking K part volumes as input, part assembler regresses a transformation, including a scaling and a translation for each part.
 	- A 64x64x64xK input tensor.
-	-
+	- Five volumetric fully convolutional layers.
 	- Specifying an anchor part which is kept fixed to make the transformation estimation determined.
+The occupied voxels in the anchor part volumes are set to -1.
 ## Evaluation

 ## Conclusion